Coronavirus / Covid-19 Information

 For more information, check this link on the importance of testing and reporting in secondary schools.

 Tests are free of charge.
-Students will receive a pack of 3 tests in a box with a leaflet on how to take the test and report the results.
+Students will receive a box of tests with a leaflet on how to take the test and report the results.

 Make sure you have enough time to do the test before going to school.
 We understand that for some people this may be challenging as you must wait 30 minutes before reading the result.
 Therefore, tests can should be taken in the evening of the day prior to come to school (Sunday and Wednesday).